 Transition Requirements ICO Transition Requirements for All Other Enrollees Physician/Other Practitioners Maintain current provider at the time of Enrollment for ninety (90) calendar days.
-(ICO must honor existing plans of care and prior authorizations (PAs) until the authorization ends or one hundred eighty (180) calendar days from Enrollment, whichever is sooner) DME Must honor PAs when item has not been delivered and must review ongoing PAs for medical necessity Scheduled Surgeries Must honor specified provider and PAs for surgeries scheduled within one hundred eighty (180) calendar days of Enrollment Chemotherapy/ Radiation Treatment initiated prior to Enrollment must be authorized through the course of treatment with the specified provider Organ, Bone Marrow, Hematopoietic Stem Cell Transplant Must honor specified provider, PAs and plans of care Dialysis Treatment Maintain current level of service and same provider at the time of Enrollment for one hundred eighty (180) calendar days Vision and Dental Must honor PAs when an item has not been delivered Medicaid Home Health Maintain current level of service and same provider at the time of Enrollment for ninety (90) calendar days Medicaid Nursing Facility Services Enrollee may remain at the facility through contract with the ICO or via single case agreements or on an out-of-network basis for the duration of the Demonstration or until the Enrollee chooses to relocate.
-Waiver Services MI Choice HCBS waiver enrollees: Maintain current providers and level of services at the time of Enrollment for ninety (90) calendar days unless changed during the Person-Centered Planning Process.
+(ICO must honor existing plans of care and prior authorizations (PAs) until the authorization ends or one hundred eighty (180) calendar days from Enrollment, whichever is sooner) DME Must honor PAs when item has not been delivered and must review ongoing PAs for medical necessity Scheduled Surgeries Must honor specified provider and PAs for surgeries scheduled within one hundred eighty (180) calendar days of Enrollment Chemotherapy/ Radiation Treatment initiated prior to Enrollment must be authorized through the course of treatment with the specified provider Organ, Bone Marrow, Hematopoietic Stem Cell Transplant Must honor specified provider, PAs and plans of care Dialysis Treatment Maintain current level of service and same provider at the time of Enrollment for one hundred eighty (180) calendar days Vision and Dental Must honor PAs when an item has not been delivered Home Health Maintain current level of service and same provider at the time of Enrollment for ninety (90) calendar days Medicaid Nursing Facility Services Enrollee may remain at the facility through contract with the ICO or via single case agreements or on an out-of-network basis for the duration of the Demonstration or until the Enrollee chooses to relocate.
+Waiver Services MI Choice HCBS waiver enrollees: Maintain current providers and level of services at the time of Enrollment for ninety (90) calendar days unless changed during the Person-Centered Planning Process for services provided by the MI Health Link HBCS waiver.
+Not applicable to other Enrollees - 1

-Transition Requirements ICO Transition Requirements for All Other Enrollees Not applicable to other Enrollees State Plan Personal Care Maintain current provider and level of services at the time of Enrollment for ninety (90) calendar days.
+Transition Requirements ICO Transition Requirements for All Other Enrollees State Plan Personal Care Maintain current provider and level of services at the time of Enrollment for ninety (90) calendar days.
 The IICSP must be reviewed and updated and providers secured within ninety (90) calendar days of Enrollment.
 Not applicable for MI Choice HCBS waiver enrollees

-2.6.4.1.2.2.1.
-The ICO will provide the State Plan Personal Care benefit to Enrollees.

-2.6.4.1.2.3.
-During the transition period referenced in 2.6.4.1.2.1 and 2.6.4.1.2.2., change from the existing provider or reductions in the amount, scope and duration of services can only occur in the following circumstances:

-2.6.4.1.2.3.1.
-The Enrollee requests a change;

-2.6.4.1.2.3.2.
-The provider chooses to discontinue providing services to an Enrollee as currently allowed by Medicare or Medicaid; or

-2.6.4.1.2.3.3.
-The ICO, CMS, or MDCH identifies provider performance issues that affect an Enrollee's health and welfare.
+- 2.6.10.1.2.2.1.
+The ICO will provide the State Plan Personal Care benefit to Enrollees. - 2.6.10.1.2.3.
+During the transition period referenced in 2.6.10.1.2.1 and 2.6.10.1.2.2, change from the existing provider or reductions in the amount, scope and duration of services can only occur in the following circumstances: - 2.6.10.1.2.3.1.
+The Enrollee requests a change; - 2.6.10.1.2.3.2.
+The provider chooses to discontinue providing services to an Enrollee as currently allowed by Medicare or Medicaid; or - 2.6.10.1.2.3.3.
+The ICO, CMS, or MDHHS identifies provider performance issues that affect an Enrollee's health and welfare. - 2.6.10.1.3.

-2.6.4.1.3.
 Any reduction, suspension, denial or termination of previously authorized services shall trigger the required notice under 42 C.F.R. §§ 438.404, and 422.568 which articulates the Enrollee's right to file an Appeal (either expedited, if warranted, or standard), the right to have authorized service continue pending the Appeal, and the right to a fair hearing if the plan renders an adverse determination (either in whole or in part) on the Appeal.

-2.6.4.2.
+2.6.10.2.
 Drug Transitions